angelos-d-l/Overengineered-Question-Genetator/README.md

-# The Ultimate Overengineered Question Generator 2.0
+# The Ultimate Overengineered Question Generator 3.0

-**"Because simple code is for the weak"**
+**"Because simple code is for the weak, and AI makes it even better"**

-Welcome to **The Ultimate Overengineered Question Generator 2.0**!
+Welcome to **The Ultimate Overengineered Question Generator 3.0**!
 This Python application is meticulously crafted to generate questions with maximum engineering complexity while maintaining actual functionality.
-It's designed to mock and amuse fans of overly complicated review appraisals, especially those laden with redundant references to accuracy and unnecessary abstraction.
-Dive into a world where every line of code serves no practical purpose other than to showcase the art of overengineering.
+Now enhanced with AI-powered question refinement using Mistral, it takes overcomplicated questions and makes them sound surprisingly human - because why not add another layer of complexity?

 ---

+## What's New in 3.0?

+- **AI-Powered Question Enhancement:** Using Mistral 7B to make our overcomplicated questions sound deceptively natural
+- **Complexity-Aware Prompting:** Each complexity level now has its own unique AI personality
+- **Enhanced Question Styles:** From philosophical musings to quantum paradoxes
+- **Local AI Processing:** No API keys or internet required

 ## Table of Contents